 Upon deciding which channels to use, you should also devise a metric that will help you gauge the success of that channel.
 As far as your online platforms are concerned, your best ally in optimizing them is analytics.
 Analytics will help you identify which parts of the world your traffic is coming from, as well as the keywords your market use when trying to find you.

-Another benefit of knowing your exact target audience is you can split a particular demographic into smaller segments, and from there modify your delivery of the brand message to appeal to each segment more effectively.
+Another benefit of knowing your exact target audience is you can split a particular demographic into smaller segments and, from there, modify your delivery of the brand message to appeal to each segment more effectively.

-The results of your metrics will also tell you which platform is the least efficient, and help you decide whether you should improve it or replace it with a different approach.
+The results of your metrics will also tell you which platform is the least efficient and help you decide whether you should improve it or replace it with a different approach.

 Multichannel marketing is exponentially more challenging to succeed in and necessitates more investment.
-The upside is if you do it right, not only will you enjoy a good brand reputation, you will also solder a strong relationship with your customers – a factor vital for a business to prosper.
+The upside is if you do it right, not only will you enjoy a good brand reputation, but you will also solder a strong relationship with your customers – a factor vital for a business to prosper.
 However, not everyone is capable of executing a multichannel marketing campaign that works.